 You must attend antenatal classes in which your gynecologist and her core members are involved.
 It is one of the best ways to get acquainted with other doctors, junior doctors and nurses who will assist you during your labour and delivery.
 You will also be able to meet the hospital staff, the physiotherapist, women health and child health educators and address all your concerns.

 The classes will help you understand not only the process when you reach the hospital during labour but also the kind of care you can expect in the labour room.
 The exercises and breathing techniques you learn in the antenatal class is what you will be encouraged to practice in the labour room.

 Even if you are a second time mother, it is always worth the effort to attend an antenatal class again.
 Durga Kapoor, a second time mother tells us why in this 30 second video:

-Sign up below for a free consultation with one of our best gynecologist if you have any questions about your pregnancy!
+Have questions about your pregnancy?
+Sign up below for a free consultation with one of our maternity experts.